thangquang09/aws-spark-streaming-project/README.md

 - **Apache Spark:** For distributed data processing and streaming.
 - **AWS S3:** Data lake storage solution, providing scalability and durability.
-- **AWS Glue:** Data catalog and ETL service for schema management and query facilitation.
+- **AWS Glue:** Optional data catalog and ETL service for schema management and query facilitation.
+- **AWS Athena:** Optional serverless query service for SQL-based data analysis.
 - **Docker:** To package the application into containers and simulate a Spark cluster environment with two worker nodes.
 - **Python:** The primary programming language for data processing and pipeline orchestration.